kirdreamer/UI-And-API-Test-Automation/Readme.md

 - It's also possible to connect Log4j for certain logging.
 - RandomHelper will also grow as necessary.
 ---
-#Execution
+# Execution
 Tests are easy to execute not only locally, but also from Jenkins with command "mvn clean test -Dsuite=${suite}", where "suite" is the variable of suite name without "testng-".
+E.g. mvn clean test -Dsuite=api